-ICI EYE-1
+ICI\EYE-1

-· Footnote f is new.
+• Footnote f is new.

-- Assessment/Grading - "(not needed for diagnosis)" was added to the first bullet. - ▶ The 4th bullet is new. - Management of Moderate Myasthenia Gravis - ▶ 2nd bullet was updated: "Pyridostigmine 30 mg TID and gradually increase to maximum of 120 mg orally four times a day as tolerated and based on symptoms, wean based on symptom improvement - > 3rd bullet was updated: "Consider low-dose oral prednisone 20 mg daily.
-Increase by 5 mg every 3-5 days to a target dose of 1 mg/kg/day but not more than 100 mg daily methylprednisolone 1-2 mg/kg/day (steroid taper based on symptom improvement)"

-ICI_NEURO-1 (continued)

-- Management of Severe Myasthenia Gravis - ▶ Neurology consultation was removed. - "(may need intensive care unit [ICU] level monitoring)" was added to the 2nd bullet. - ▶ Dosing for IVIG was moved to a new footnote f.
-(Also ICI_NEURO-2, ICI_NEURO-4, ICI_NEURO-5) - "Myasthenia Gravis Foundation of America (MGFA) severity class I (ocular symptoms and findings only) and MGFA severity class II (mild generalized weakness)" added to footnote b. - "or MGFA severity class III-IV moderate to severe generalized weakness to myasthenic crisis" added to footnote c.
+- Assessment/Grading - "(not needed for diagnosis)" was added to the first bullet. - The 4th bullet is new. - Management of Moderate Myasthenia Gravis - Ind bullet was updated: "Pyridostigmine 30 mg TID and gradually increase to maximum of 120 mg orally four times a day as tolerated and based on symptoms, wean based on symptom improvement - Straight Straight - Management of Severe Myasthenia Gravis - Neurology consultation was removed. - "(may need intensive care unit [ICU] level monitoring)" was added to the 2nd bullet. - Dosing for IVIG was moved to a new footnote f.
+(Also ICI\NEURO-2, ICI\NEURO-4, ICI\NEURO-5) - "Myasthenia Gravis Foundation of America (MGFA) severity class I (ocular symptoms and findings only) and MGFA severity class II (mild generalized weakness)" added to footnote b. - "or MGFA severity class III-IV moderate to severe generalized weakness to myasthenic crisis" added to footnote c.